The Little Drummer Boy

 "The Little Drummer Boy" (originally known as "Carol of the Drum") is a popular Christmas song written by American composer Katherine Kennicott Davis in 1941.
-First recorded in 1951 by the Austrian Trapp Family, the song was further popularized by a 1958 recording by the Harry Simeone Chorale; the Simeone version was re-released successfully for several years, and the song has been recorded many times since.
+First recorded in 1951 by the Austrian Trapp Family, the song was further popularized by a 1958 recording by the Harry Simeone Chorale, which was a Christmastime chart hit through the 1960s and even decades later.
+Many other artists had chart success with the song, most notably Bing Crosby, who made a solo recording in 1962 as well as a duet medley with David Bowie in 1977.